NVIDIA/TensorRT/samples/python/yolov3_onnx/README.md

 For terms and conditions for use, reproduction, and distribution, see the [TensorRT Software License Agreement](https://docs.nvidia.com/deeplearning/sdk/tensorrt-sla/index.html) documentation.

 # Changelog
+August 2023
+- Removed support for Python versions < 3.8.
+- This sample was updated to support protobuf 3.20.3 for Python>=3.8
+- Update ONNX version support to 1.14.0

 March 2019
-This `README.md` file was recreated, updated and reviewed.
+- This `README.md` file was recreated, updated and reviewed.

 # Known issues